NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

     => Tensor.Aggregate<T, SumOperator<T>>(source);
 ```

-The generic type `T` is restricted to `INumberBase<T>` as the `Aggregate()` method requires the method `T.IsNaN()` to be implemented so that it can return `NaN` if the transformation and aggregation of any of the elements result in `NaN`.
+Here, the generic type `T` is restricted to `INumberBase<T>` as the `Aggregate()` method necessitates the method `T.IsNaN()` for checking if any transformation or aggregation results in `NaN`.

-A transform operator can be utilized to apply a transformation to the source elements before aggregation.
-For instance, consider an operation that calculates the sum of the squares of all elements in the source.
-This operation can be employed to compute the square of the length of any n-dimensional vector.
-It can be implemented as follows:
+A transform operator can be applied to transform the source elements before aggregation.
+For instance, consider an operation calculating the sum of the squares of all elements in the source.
+This operation can be employed to compute the square of the length of any n-dimensional vector:

 ```csharp
 public static T SumOfSquares<T>(ReadOnlySpan<T> source)